nushell/nushell/README.md

 ╰──────────────────┴────────────────────╯
 ```

-We can pipeline this into a command that gets the contents of one of the columns:
+We can pipe this into a command that gets the contents of one of the columns:

 ```shell
 > open Cargo.toml | get package